Sage-is/WEB-Sage.Education-docs/docs/roadmap.md

 This isn’t a sci-fi future; together, we are working towards it right now.
 As our AI models gradually become more capable and intuitively understand your specific needs, your most mundane responsibilities become automated.
 Through this profound shift, our collective time allowance can be redistributed towards grand endeavours.
 Think space exploration, longevity research or simply extra moments with loved ones.

 Creating this imagined future won't be a walk in the park, but with your help, we believe it's within our reach.
-Sage WebUI is more than just tech - it's there to enhance your day, giving you more space for what's really important.
+Sage.is AI-UI is more than just tech - it's there to enhance your day, giving you more space for what's really important.
 Together, we're working on a brighter tomorrow.
 Thanks for joining us in this extraordinary journey.

 ---

-Join us as we push the boundaries of technology with these ambitious and transformative features in our roadmap! 💡🚀 Your participation and feedback are crucial as we strive to make Sage WebUI a pioneering tool in technology advancement.
+Join us as we push the boundaries of technology with these ambitious and transformative features in our roadmap! 💡🚀 Your participation and feedback are crucial as we strive to make Sage.is AI-UI a pioneering tool in technology advancement.